 Absolutely not!
 As I have already said, many are the variables that admission officers take into account.
 You are not in control of all of them.
 The only useful advice is to go through your application process seriously.
 Make sure all deadlines are met and all documents submitted.
 If there is any part of the application where you can say something about yourself other than your grades, try to simply be yourself.

-- A good university is hard to get into.
+5. A good university is hard to get into

 I’d rather say that a brand-name university might be quite selective and make it hard to get into.
 While an institution that is a good fit for you is quite easy to get into.
 So be careful what you are looking for.
 Famous institutions might not necessarily be the place you want to go to, after all.

-- Universities and colleges base their admissions mostly on test scores.
+6. Universities and colleges base their admissions mostly on test scores

 Before Covid came along to mess up our lives, already colleges were slowly shifting to a test-optional status.
 This means that each candidate had a choice wether to upload his/her test scores or not.
 The admission process has been more and more holistic, meaning that admission officers are more interested in knowing the candidates under different points of view.
 Scores are only one aspect.
 They do not tell everything about the kind of student and of person you are.
 Moreover, as of this year, most institutes have decided not to consider SAT o ACT scores as many students hadn’t have the possibility to sit the exams, because of the pandemic.
 This decision is likely to continue in the future.

-- If I don’t get into THAT school then I am a failure.
+7. If I don’t get into THAT school then I am a failure

 If you don’t get into a specific university, this doesn’t mean you have failed.
-I have said this before, and I will repeat it: not all the boxes to tick to get into a university depend on you.
+I have said this before: not all the boxes to tick to get into a university depend on you.
 Besides, your success in school is more likely to depend on you going to a school that best fits you.
 A place where your talents can be expressed and appreciated, where you have the right amount of challenge without stressing out and where you will have an overall positive and successful experience

-- Cost will decide where I will go to university.
+8. Cost will decide where I will go to university

 Though I do understand that costs might be a fundamental issue, don’t forget that many institutions have a lot of money to deliver as scholarships.
-Sometimes governments will give money for students that want to study abroad; and there also many ways to apply for loans to help you out.
+Sometimes governments will give money for students that want to study abroad.
+There also many ways to apply for loans to help you out.